Published 12 May 2022

 - Recommendations and any violations found

-Taking cue from what fire marshals check and include on inspection reports, property managers and safety officers should take extra care to ensure that:
+A fire inspection checklist is a tool business owners can use to regularly verify compliance with fire safety requirements and help pass fire marshal inspections.
+Taking cue from what fire marshals check and include in inspection reports, property managers and safety officers should proactively prevent fires all year round and take extra care to ensure that:

 Test fire detectors and alarms to check if they are working properly